 High school students should use their summers to advance their interests–academic, extracurricular, service, and work.
 Summers help you become better citizens of your community and world.
-The more competitive the college, the more the college expects you to be a member of your community and to make good use of your summers.
+The more competitive the college, the more the college expects you to be a member of your community.
 So find ways to continue with current interests, explore new ones, and begin to show your commitment, leadership, and initiative.

 Colleges expect you to use your summers wisely.
 The older you get the more they expect you to show leadership and initiative.
 They want to see continuity–that you really spend time with your activities and grow with them.

 Should you do things just for colleges: No, of course, not.
 But being active during the summer, makes you a better person and helps you experience things that you can’t do during the regular school year.

 - Colleges just don’t want you to just make up bad grades but if you must do that as soon as possible.